ForrestKnight/forest-night-theme/README.md

 ## Installation

 1. Press the extensions icon in your Visual Studio Code sidebar
-2. Search for "Forest Night" by forrest-knight
+2. Search for "Forest Night - Ethereal" by forrest-knight
 3. Click Install
 4. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) to open the command palette
 5. Type "Color Theme" and select "Preferences: Color Theme"
-6. Select "Forest Night" from the list
+6. Select "Forest Night - Ethereal" from the list

 ## Usage